 5. Enjoy a Picnic

-Finally, one of my favourite alternatives to dining out at a restaurant, whether or not your dog is welcome or not, is to have a picnic.
+Finally, one of my favourite alternatives to dining out at a restaurant, is to have a picnic.
 Although of course the weather needs to be in your favour (unless you opt for a picnic in your car, which I have resorted to in the rain in Scotland, to feast on fish ’n’ chips).

 Whether you turn to cooking-free options from the supermarket, takeaway or even a special picnic hamper, there’s plenty of options available.
 Just find a beautiful location outdoors, that allows dogs, whether a grassy park or a bench next to the seaside.
 It may be one of your most memorable meals!